hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

     3. Availability
     4. ETA
     ```
+- [ ] Read sections 3.1.a - 3.1.c in [3.1 How to make a pull request](https://github.com/hackforla/website/blob/2e3c45fede99e61f479548ccca3f0dda83e351db/CONTRIBUTING.md#31-how-to-make-a-pull-request) to learn more about how to make a PR for the issue that you are working on and how to make changes to your PR if changes are requested by the reviewer
+- [ ] Additional notes:
+    - [ ] Please don't forget to review pull requests [How to review Pull Requests](https://github.com/hackforla/website/wiki/How-to-review-pull-requests), whenever you are able to, which we will teach you how to do.
+    - [ ] Please work on only one issue at a time and wait until your pull request is merged before picking up on another issue.
 - [ ] Go familiarize yourself with the [Hack for LA Design System page in Figma](https://www.figma.com/file/0RRPy1Ph7HafI3qOITg0Mr/Hack-for-LA-Website?node-id=3464%3A3)  (where you can see components and their classes)
 - [ ] Once all tasks are completed, close this issue.
 This issue will remain open until you get through your first progress report.
 Once you have done that, we are confident you know how to keep the momentum going on your issue and keep your team informed.